eceisik/ARFED/README.md

-# BARFED: Byzantine Attack Resistant Federated Averaging Based on Outlier Elimination
+# ARFED: Attack Resistant Federated Averaging Based on Outlier Elimination

 This repository is the official implementation of __*BARFED: Byzantine Attack Resistant Federated Averaging Based on Outlier Elimination*__.
 The framework and full methodology are detailed in [our manuscript](https://arxiv.org/abs/2111.04550).